akleroy/cpropstoo/README.md

 requirement.
 If you encounter any other dependencies, please email and we will endeavor to include the routine in this distribution.

+### Contributors

+Many thanks to those who have contributed code (add your name if it should be here):

+Annie Hughes
+Amanda Kepley
+Adam Leroy
+Stephen Pardy
+Karin Sandstrom
+Andreas Schruba
+Erik Rosolowsky

+And thanks for feedback to many folks including Frank Bigiel, Dario Colombo, and Tony Wong.

 ### Examples

 A suite of rich examples remains under development.
 Currently the